klamma/ar-for-eu-book/_pages/chapters/modeling.md

 Usually, the large shapes are defined first and then progress is made on smaller details.
 These operations are performed in a 3D sculpting program using a mouse or a tracked stylus {% cite Simonds2013Blender %}.
 A difference to real sculpting is that is is possible to dynamically add or remove volume at any point which enables the sculptor to extend the object in any way.
-During the process, the sculpted mass is automatically defined by a mesh which is managed and optimized by the sculpting program.
+During the process, the sculpted mass is automatically defined by a mesh which is managed and optimised by the sculpting program.

 With digital scupting the 3D artist can focus on forming the shape of the object without worrying about the underlying mesh geometry.
 Like manual modeling, it is possible to create real and imaginative objects.